pkgw/website/content/2025/generic-github-packages.md

 ```

 It’s basically the same thing as pushing with the `docker` CLI, except the
-artifact data come from a file on disk, and you need to specify a "media type"
+artifact data come from a file on disk, and you need to specify an associated
-for your artifact.
-If you need your artifact to be consumable by other tools
+"media type".
+If you need your artifact to be consumable by third-party systems
-(say, Docker), you need to set up a variety of other metadata, but if all you
+(say, Docker), you’re going to need to set up a variety of other metadata too.
-care about is pushing and pulling bytes, you can skip that, make up a
+But if all you care about is pushing and pulling bytes, you can skip that, make
-meaningless media type, and call it a day.
+up a meaningless media type, and call it a day.

 To retrieve your package later, it's exactly what you would hope: